Key takeaways:

 3. Extensive knowledge base

-Hardware and software solutions refer to extensive document template databases as a data source and “know” more about identity documents, including foreign ones, than your employees.
+Hardware and software solutions use extensive document template databases as data sources and “know” more about identity documents, including foreign ones, than your employees do.

 4. In-depth analysis and fraud detection

 Automated document verification usually includes more steps than a manual check.
-Using specialized devices and software allows you to conduct a deeper analysis of the captured data, like MRZ reading and document liveness detection.
-Also, an automated verification session may include extended authenticity checks to tick all the security boxes.
+Using specialized devices and software enables deeper analysis of captured data, such as MRZ reading and document liveness detection.
+Also, an automated verification session may include additional authenticity checks to ensure all security boxes are ticked.

-The fact that the implementation of automated document verification is now a legal requirement for some industries, such as Aviation and Border Control, is another confirmation of its reliability.
+The fact that automated document verification is now a legal requirement in some industries, such as Aviation and Border Control, further confirms its reliability.

 At the end of the day, a document flagged as questioned by an automated solution can be submitted for additional manual verification.
 So, you can always perform double checks involving in-house or external experts if necessary.

 Regula's solutions for automated document verification can help you meet all requirements, while making the process simpler and smoother for your customers.
-Embrace automation and enjoy the benefits it brings by checking out a free trial or requesting a demo.
+Embrace automation and enjoy its benefits by checking out a free trial or requesting a demo.